UdeS-GRO/S4H2019-ROS-sensor-head/Hardware/README.md

 Infill : 10 to 60 % Diamond infill

 4 - Assembly the Z module
-Take the Z motor, fix the adapter_gear on the motor with 4 sc
+Take the Z motor, fix the adapter_gear on the motor with 4 screws m2,5.
+Fix the bevel_gear on it.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMxMDUyMDI5LDE5MjE5MzQ0NDcsLTU1ND
+eyJoaXN0b3J5IjpbMzA5MTM2MTgyLDE5MjE5MzQ0NDcsLTU1ND
 A2NDYwNiwtMzQ1NjQzMzQ0LDExMjAwNTU5OV19
 -->